AnthonyTIrwin/CodeLouisvilleJavascriptProject/readme.txt

 And Finally, upon hitting the graphing button, a temerature over time graph is produced, showing intervals of three hours, over the course of several days.
 The temperature is graphed in Kelvin.

+The app can be executed by placing files in a local directory and then running the index.html file in a web browser.